ON THIS PAGE

 This is absolute nonsense.
 Anyone who believes this is not reading everything pertaining to this incident.

 Yes, Leviticus 10:1-2 says Nadab and Abihu "offered strange fire before the Lord, which He had not commanded them."
-But in Exodus 30:9, after the Lord specified the design and size of the altar of incense, He very clearly told them that they were not to "offer any strange incense on this altar", nor were they to offer a burnt offering, a meal offering, nor a drink offering on it.
+However, in Exodus 30:9, after the Lord specified the design and size of the altar of incense, He very clearly told them that they were not to "offer any strange incense on this altar", nor were they to offer a burnt offering, a meal offering, nor a drink offering on it.

 "You shall not offer any strange incense on this altar, or burnt offering or meal offering; and you shall not pour out a drink offering on it.
 (Exodus 30:9 NASB)